-Even so, we refrain from advising couples whether or not to split up.
+Even so, I refrain from advising couples whether or not to split up.
 Each partner has a responsibility to make that decision for themselves and the family.
 Oftentimes, it can work either way, as people may turn things around within their marriage, or find relief by parting ways.

-We do not promote pairing up or breaking up as a means to meet individual goals.
+I do not promote pairing up or breaking up as a means to meet individual goals.
 Yet, in some sense, being in a couple is a lifestyle choice, to play as a team rather than solo.
 In addition to living better materially, research shows that people are generally happier and healthier when in a couple.
 However, these benefits come only through a sensing of intimacy, support and security.
 These feelings are built on an ability to trust in a mutual commitment to shared goals, and sustained effort to meet each other’s needs and expectations.
 Not everyone can or wants to do that.
 But most of the time, people just don’t quite know how.

 On the other hand, longevity is not always a good measure of a successful relationship.
 Therefore, success in couples therapy should not be defined as preserving a union at any cost.
 When problems remain significant and insurmountable, it is sometimes helpful to explore all options.
-If one or both partners come to a firm conclusion that preserving the relationship is not in their best interest, we believe it is not a therapist’s right to persuade them otherwise (even if that were possible).
+If one or both partners come to a firm conclusion that preserving the relationship is not in their best interest, I believe it is not a therapist’s right to persuade them otherwise (even if that were possible).
 Keeping hold of an ever-reluctant or punishing partner will not make for a happy partnership.
-In those cases, we work toward the best level of communication and accord possible between the partners as they navigate the process of parting.
+In those cases, I work toward the best level of communication and accord possible between the partners as they navigate the process of parting.